Aleppo rebels unite as Syrian regime advances

 If the regime takes all of Aleppo -- the last urban rebel stronghold in Syria -- it would mark a turning point in the war, putting Assad's government back in control of all four major cities, making a political opposition less likely.

-International calls for a political solution to the brutal war that has raged for more than five years are growing louder, but still a stalemate persists.

-The 15-member UN Security Council held am emergency meeting in New York on Wednesday, in which the US continued to blame Russia for backing the Syrian regime's "atrocities" in eastern Aleppo, and where Russia and Syria showed no signs of backing down on the bombardments there.
+The 15-member UN Security Council held an emergency meeting in New York on Wednesday, at which the US continued to blame Russia for backing the Syrian regime's "atrocities" in eastern Aleppo.

 Russia is the most powerful ally of Assad's regime and has carried out airstrikes since September 2015 to prop up the embattled leader.
-But Moscow has tried to distance itself from the current assault, saying Wednesday it hadn't bombed the city since October 18.
+But Moscow has tried to distance itself from the current assault, denying it is currently bombing the city.

 Russia has regularly used its veto power as a permanent member of the council to shoot down resolutions on Syria.
 China, also a permanent member, has also voted against some of them.